-Zack was already reaching for the first of the cords binding it to his back.
+Zack was already reaching for the first of the cords binding the package to his back.

-Their customer had stepped close while they’d been distracted and the smell of neoprene and canvas met Zack’s nose like he was in the presence of a deep-sea diver far from home.
+Their customer had stepped close while they’d been distracted and the smell of steel and oil met Zack’s nose.
 Whoever it was must be one of the ones that still believed in armor.
 That was a joke, something that could get into your heads was nothing that could be defeated by anything so primitive, fish or no fish.

 Zack had barely realized he’d taken his burden from his back before he felt its weight lifted from his hands.

 ‘What are you going to do with it?’

 ‘Use it for what it was intended for.’

 ‘It was part of the administration’s last attempt to get rid of one of them.
 They’d grown desperate enough to try anything by the end.
 But they missed; I will not.